garrigoose/Trivia-Night/pm/project-1/README.md

 ### Office Hours Appointments

-Instructors will be hosting office hours between 11:00 to 1:00pm ET and 2:00 to 4:00pm ET each day of project week.
+Instructors will be hosting office hours between 11:00 to 1:00pm ET and 2:00 to 4:00pm ET (except on Monday 1/6 when we will only be offering office hours from 2:00 - 4:00pm ET) each day of project week.

 > The purpose of this project is for you to show us and future employers what